-She comes from the same region as Pippi Langstrømpe, namely Småland, but Julia Kalthoff (1988) does what almost no woman does: she makes axes.
+She comes from the same country as Pippi Langstrømpe, but Julia Kalthoff (1988) does what almost no woman does: she makes axes.
 There have been some twenty axe forges in Sweden, most of these started around 1900.
 Today, there are few left.
-In 2009, at the age of 24, Julia Kalthoff became the chief executive officer of a 130-year-old Swedish axe manufacturing company in Storvik, located in an area of Sweden that Kalthoof describes as “iron country”.
+In 2010, at the age of 22, Julia Kalthoff became the chief executive officer of a 130-year-old Swedish axe manufacturing company in Storvik, located in an area of Sweden that Kalthoof describes as “iron country”.
 Wetterlings Swedish Axe Works started manufacturing axes, broad-axes and bark shovels for the then-thriving forest industry in 1880.
 Julia Kalthoff had taken a forging and a carpentry course.
 She is a fan of handicrafts, forging and organizing.
 Just back from traveling the world, gaining blacksmith skills was on top of Kalthoff’s bucket list.
 One day in the forge, she got the opportunity to temporally step in as manager.
 This ended up with her running the forge for five years.
 Julia Kalthoff doesn't want to be a symbolic feminist figure.
 She just loves to shape with her hands, refining wood and metal into an axe.
 That is why she founded her own label, Kalthoff Axes, in 2016.

 Sometimes a mundane exploration on internet excavates a wonderful surprise that will immediately prompt you to discover more.
 In her TEDx talk I found on the internet, Julia Kalthoff tells with a lot of enthusiasm how much she especially enjoys carving and splitting wood and at the same time this act works as a medicine for her.
 She feels like a totally awesome superwoman.
 She taught wood splitting.
 She moves the limits forward and gets in touch with some power that she didn't know she had.
 She finds her own rhythm and this activity brings her in the state of being relaxed.
 This is why I've chosen 'Relaxedness' as the title for this story about this smart, physically fit young lady in good shape.
 Relaxedness contains the word 'axe'; her handicraft, and being relaxed at the same time, creates a balanced axe.